 - Todo/Toda/Todos/Todas = All

 - Varios/Varias = Several

 * These drop the ‘o’ when placed before a masculine singular noun to make ‘buen’, ‘mal’, ‘algún’ and ‘ningún’ as appropriate.

 Cardinal and Ordinal numbers also go before the noun

 Un/Una, dos, tres, etc…. go before the noun

 Primero, segundo, tercero, etc…. go before the noun.
 [Note that primero and tercero drop the ‘o’ before a masculine singular noun].

 Adjectives that describe inherent characteristics also go before the noun

-When an adjective is describing an inherent characteristic, the adjective may be placed before the noun.
+When an adjective describes an inherent characteristic, the adjective may be placed before the noun in Spanish.

 What is an inherent characteristic?